drmwnrafi/notesonanything/docs/robotics/nonlinear_control/geom_quadcopter.md

 # **Geometric Control of Quadrotor on SE(3)**

-!!! warning "This Page is under construction"
+!!! warning "This page is under construction"

 Nonlinear dynamics naturally evolve on non-flat spaces, and controlling them using flat-space representations often introduces singularities and global instability.
 For systems like quadcopters, whose dynamics lie on the manifold $SE(3)$, geometric control offers a framework to design controllers that intrinsically respect the manifold’s structure.